devops329/devops/instruction/failure/failure.md

 🔑 **Key points**

 - Failure is inevitable, you can only plan for it and try to mitigate it.
-- There are many different types of failure.
+- There are many types of failure.
 - There are common strategies for dealing with failure.

 ---